plotdb/fedep/README.md

     npx fedep

+for a quick setup of `frontendDependencies` field, run:

+    npx fedep init

+you still have to update its fields according to what you need.

-You can also use local repo for a specific module:
+Additionally, you can also use local repo for a specific module:

     npx fedep -l <some-module>:<path-to-local-repo>